-Officials of a leading charitable institution comesinto your office for advice.
-The secondrichest person on the planet offers to donate chump change (from his perspective) to underwrite and meddle in projects advancing his favorite new educational theories.
+Officials of two leading charitable institutions come into your office for advice.
+The second-richest person on the planet offers to donate chump change (from his perspective) to underwrite and meddle in projects advancing his favorite new educational theories.
 He wants his name displayed in every nook and cranny for the next 50 years, exceeding your recently adopted policy of granting only 20-year naming rights.
-Also, he wants ... blah blah blah .
+Also, he wants ....

 Identify and discuss each and every issue and problem that may arise.